KARS-kwt/mqttproj/README.md

 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)

 ## Overview
-A repurposed version of the `MQTT-PWN project <https://github.com/akamai-threat-research/mqtt-pwn>` that demonstrates vulnerabilities and the corresponding security practices of MQTT communication.
-Designed to be tailored for the KARS summer lab.
+This project is composed of two parts.
+The first is a set of MQTT clients with a simulator designed specifically for simulating the environment of the KARS Summer 2024 physical CTF competition.
+The second part is a repurposed version of the `MQTT-PWN project <https://github.com/akamai-threat-research/mqtt-pwn>` that demonstrates vulnerabilities and the corresponding security practices of MQTT communication.

 ## Installation
+The following installation and configuration instructions are for a Linux-based system.
+The project has been tested on WSL (Ubuntu kernel) and Raspberry Pi OS.

 1. Clone the repository: